 It provides EPA recognition and 3rd party verification.

 Your next design can be verified and recognized by EPA when you apply for Designed to Earn the ENERGY STAR.
 This recognition distinguishes your project as meeting EPA’s strict criteria for energy efficiency and show investors, stakeholders, and the public that it’s intended to perform among the nation’s top 25 percent of buildings.

-Are you pursuing other green building certifications?
-Do you need to meet energy benchmarking disclosure requirements?
-Let ENERGY STAR help with tools that provide whole-building energy performance targets and provide a more comprehensive energy profile for your projects.
+Are you pursuing green building certification?
+Do you need to meet a building performance standard?
+Let ENERGY STAR help you establish a whole-building energy performance target and provide a comprehensive energy profile for your project.

 EPA’s Target Finder and Portfolio Manager tools can help you evaluate energy strategies during the design process, as well as track energy performance once the building is in operation.